mattfbacon/typst-bot/README.md

 ## Hosting

-To set up, copy the built binary and the `fonts` directory from the repo into a directory which will be the bot's working directory.
+To set up, create a directory with the following items:

+- `fonts`: Copied from the repo.
+Make sure you have Git LFS set up so the fonts are downloaded properly.
+- `worker`: the worker binary, copied from the target directory after building.

-To run, enter the bot's working directory, set `DISCORD_TOKEN` to your bot token, and run the binary.
+To run, enter the bot's working directory, set `DISCORD_TOKEN` to your bot token, and run the bot binary.

 ## License